Additional Learning Needs

 All children are valued, respected and welcomed to our school, whatever their additional educational needs may be.
 We support children’s learning and aim to ensure they are fully included in all school activities.

-The new ALN Code will be rolled out into schools from September 2021 for children who are newly identified as having additional learning needs.
-However, for those children who have already identified SEN via school action or school action plus, the new system will apply from January 1st 2022.
+The new ALN Code has been rolling out since September 2021 for children who are newly identified as having additional learning needs.
+However, for those children who have already identified SEN via school action or school action plus, the new system will apply from September 2023.
+Please see the information leaflet for parents about these changes.

 The transformed system will: